Asset Search Services - Nationwide Asset Investigation Company

 📜 Fair Credit Reporting Act (FCRA)

-The FCRA (15 U.S.C. § 1681) regulates the collection, dissemination, and use of consumer information.
+The FCRA (15 U.S.C.
+1681) regulates the collection, dissemination, and use of consumer information.
 U.S. Asset Records strictly adheres to FCRA requirements, ensuring all searches are conducted for permissible purposes only.
-We maintain proper documentation and follow consumer rights provisions.

 ⚖️ Fair Debt Collection Practices Act (FDCPA)

-The FDCPA (15 U.S.C. § 1692) governs debt collection practices and protects consumers from abusive practices.
-Our services support lawful collection activities while maintaining full compliance with all FDCPA requirements, validation notices, and communication restrictions.
+The FDCPA (15 U.S.C.
+1692) governs debt collection practices and protects consumers from abusive practices.
+Our services support lawful collection activities while maintaining full FDCPA compliance.

 🔒 Gramm-Leach-Bliley Act (GLBA)

 The GLBA protects consumers' personal financial information held by financial institutions.
-We never use pretexting, social engineering, or deception to obtain financial data—all information is gathered through legitimate public records, authorized databases, and proper legal process.
+We never use pretexting or deception — all information comes from legitimate public records.

-We comply with all applicable state privacy laws including the California Consumer Privacy Act (CCPA), the Driver's Privacy Protection Act (DPPA), and other state-specific regulations governing the collection, use, and disclosure of personal information.
+We comply with the California Consumer Privacy Act (CCPA), the Driver's Privacy Protection Act (DPPA), and other state-specific privacy regulations.

 Asset Search Services by Industry